michelfernandez/cove/site/content/english/_index.md

 # block components
 # the first 3 are displayed before the compliance component, the rest is displayed after it
 blocks:
-  - title: Upload documents as PDF files
+  - title: Upload documents as PDFs
-    text: Upload the document ready to be signed as a PDF onto Skribble.
+    text: Upload your ready-to-sign document as a PDF to Skribble.
     images:
       mobile:
         filename: image2